kriskowal/q/README.md

 If value is a promise, returns the promise.

-If value is not a promise, returns a promise that has already been resolved with the given value.
+If value is not a promise, returns a promise that has already been fulfilled with the given value.

 ## ``reject(reason)``